 Off-site direction is when a pupil/student is required to attend another educational setting in order to improve their behaviour.
-It is used as an alternative strategy to permanent exclusion, or when other interventions or targeted support have not been successful.
+It is used when other interventions or targeted support have not been successful.
 Parental consent is not required in order to direct a pupil off-site.
 Off-site direction into alternative provision can be full-time or a combination of part-time support in alternative provision and continued mainstream education at SWA.
 The off-site direction, where possible, will be for an agreed time limit.
 At the end of the off-site direction, there will be a review meeting with parents/carers, pupil/student and SWA to discuss a reintegration plan back to SWA.